Skip to content

 The plants genus name Panax is also used as a descriptor for it, and some extracts may be marketed with some form of the word in its own labeling.

 Panax is a Greek word meaning “all healing”, from which we derive the word panacea as well.
-Most ginseng root extracts use Panax as well.
+Most ginseng root extracts use the name Panax.

 Home Remedies using Ginseng Root Extract: